Rhoban/microban/docs/printing.md

 | humerus.stl | 2 | <img width="741" height="575" alt="image" src="https://github.com/user-attachments/assets/eb17748b-e496-4ea1-b7d1-89c7314b1584" /> | Upper arms of the robot. |
 | radius.stl | 2 | <img width="396" height="861" alt="image" src="https://github.com/user-attachments/assets/1a880519-1306-4f23-b5ab-d61efd1680c8" /> | Lower arms of the robot. |

+## Part Orientation

+The parts that support the plain bearings (POM washers sandwiched between steel shims) should be printed in a specific orientation to ensure proper fit and surface finish.
+These orientations can increase the required support material, but they are necessary to ensure that the bearings fit correctly and that the parts function as intended.

+The following image show the recommended orientation for printing these parts, which are:
+- `hip.stl`
+- `pelvis.stl`
+- `arm_bearing_support.stl`
+- `shoulder.stl`

+For all the other parts, the orientation is quite straightforward, and they can be printed without the need of support material for most of them.